 After filtering data using the auto filter in Excel, we need to copy visible cells only without a header.
 We can do this very easily using the VBA macro in Excel.
 In this tutorial, I will show you how to copy visible cells only without a header using VBA.

-2 Steps to Copy Visible Cells Only Without Header Using VBA
+How to Copy Visible Cells Only Without Header Using VBA: 2 Steps

 Let’s assume a scenario where we have an Excel worksheet that has information about the products a company sold to the customers.
-The Excel worksheet has the Product Name, Product Category, Sales Person that sold the product, and the Shipping address to deliver the product.
-Now we will use the text filter in this Excel worksheet to filter the text values and then use the VBA to copy the visible cells only without the column header into another worksheet.
+The Excel worksheet has the Product Name, Product Category, Sales Person who sold the product, and the Shipping address to deliver the product.
+Now we will use the Text Filter in this Excel worksheet to filter the text values and then use the VBA to copy the visible cells only without the column header into another worksheet.
 The image below shows the worksheet that we are going to work with.

 Step 1: Filter the Data Using the Auto Filter

 - First, we will select a cell in our data range, and then we will go to the Data.
 Next, we will select the Filter option from the Sort & Filter.

 - After clicking the Filter option, we will see a small downward arrow on the down-right corner of each column header.

 - We will click a downward arrow on the Product A window will appear with options that you can use to filter the information in the Product column.

 - You will see an option named Text Filters.
 Under the Text Filters option, the names of all the unique products in the Product column are listed and each has a select box beside them.
 We will uncheck the Select All.
 We will then select the LED Monitor and USB Keyboard.